2022-2023

 Collaboration across teams

 I rallied designers and product managers across Singpass devision to be sub-moderators in the session.
-This allows them to experience interviewing and working with visually-impaired users.
+This allows them to experience interviewing and empathising with visually-impaired users.

 🤷♂️ Lack of precise audio feedback while scanning